Skarlso/kube-cluster-sample/presentation/kube/slides.md

 ### Let's try to limit this

-- Deployments vs StatefulSets (hint: we don't care about state)
+- Deployments vs StatefulSets
-- Networks policies
+- Network policies (restrict who can talk to what)
-- Service discovery
+- Service discovery (eeaassyy)
 - Secrets and ConfigMaps
 - Persistent Volumes and Claims
 - Resource Limits
-- DaemonSet
-- LoadBalancing, certificate manager and LetsEncrypt
+- LoadBalancing, certificate manager and LetsEncrypt (none of that is set up but sounds cool)

 <div class="absolute right-30px bottom-30px">
   <img src="imgs/gopher1.png" class="h-29"  alt="viking"/>